MaxiBarcia/maxibarcia.github.io/_posts/2025-07-24-Proyect-Hacking-Atrium.md

 ![Netdiscover result 2](/assets/images/posts/atrium-report/netdiscover-2.png){: .align-center}

-A successful ping between the Kali machine and the victim confirmed network connectivity. {: .align-center}
+A successful ping between the Kali machine and the victim confirmed network connectivity.

-The `netdiscover` scan allowed us to identify the target machine on the network. {: .align-center} {: .align-center}
+The `netdiscover` scan allowed us to identify the target machine on the network.

 ![Netdiscover result 1](/assets/images/posts/atrium-report/netdiscover-1.png){: .align-center}

 ### Port and Service Scanning with Nmap

-A comprehensive Nmap scan was performed to identify all open ports, running services, and the operating system of the target. {: .align-center}
+A comprehensive Nmap scan was performed to identify all open ports, running services, and the operating system of the target.
 ![Basic Nmap scan](/assets/images/posts/atrium-report/nmap-basic-scan.png){: .align-center}

 ### Detected Operating System: